MartinStokholm/NGK_Repo/jour2/exercise10/notes.md

 This request is then followed up by the reply which is once again in the reverse order.
 The pathway of the reply when looking at the link layer is MAC-a -> MAC-b followed by MAC-c -> MAC-d

-In conclussion the MAC adress are not constant on the link layer
+In conclussion the MAC adress are not constant on the link layer.